zhiwenyou103/SciPrompt/README.md

   - --semantic_score_path should point to your arXiv_knowledgable_verbalizer_semantic_search_scores.txt
   - --doc_id_path should point to your doc_id.txt
   - --config_path should point to config/arxiv_label_mappings.json

+### Knowledge Retrieval and Filtering

+- Run our datasets:
+  - Change corresponding paths when running the `run_knowledge_filtering.sh` script
+  - Process all three datasets (S2ORC, arXiv, SDPRA) at the same time:
+    ```bash
+    bash run_knowledge_filtering.sh
+    ```
+  - Process one of the three datasets:
+    - uncommont any of the dataset and change paths accordingly

+- Run using your own dataset:
+  - Change paths when running the `run_knowledge_filtering.sh` script, including:
+    - `new_dataset_input`
+    - `new_dataset_output`
+  - Add your dataset name and corresponding configs into the `dataset_configs` dictionary in `knowledge_filtering.py` Line 103
+  - Run `bash run_knowledge_filtering.sh` in your terminal

 ### Run the main script: